Policies for keyword targeting

 - Religious or philosophical affiliation or beliefs

 How does this policy vary from country to country?

-Advertisers targeting the U.S. may target based on trade union membership and political affiliation or beliefs.
+Advertisers targeting the U.S. may target based on trade union membership.

 What do advertisers need to know about this policy?